JonDuffy/mev-boost-relay/infra/README.md

 # Frontier Take Home DevOps task

-This is an example task develop by Jon Duffy for the frontier take home assignment
+This is an example task developed by Jon Duffy for the frontier take home assignment

 It is meant to demonstrate usage of CDK and to demonstate DevOps skills in a time constrained environment